jadzdotcom/freenas-crashplan-bhyve-centos-vm/README.md

     CrashPlan app version 4.4.1 or earlier: Linux Kernel 2.6.13 or newer and glibc 2.4+

 ## VirtualBox
 FreeNAS has long supported VirtrualBox, an alternate virtualzation option to bhyve.
-VirtualBox runs as a plugin within a jail and can host operting systems that are fully compatible with CrashPlan.
+VirtualBox runs as a plugin within a jail and can host operating systems that are fully compatible with CrashPlan.

 # Hardware Requirements
-[bhyve](https://wiki.freebsd.org/bhyve) is supported on most Intel and AMD processors that report the "POPCNT" (POPulation Count) processor feature in dmesg(8).
-In order to test if your FreeNAS server is compatible run the following command:
+[bhyve](https://wiki.freebsd.org/bhyve) is supported on most Intel and AMD processors that report the "POPCNT" (POPulation Count) processor feature in dmesg(8). iohyve will throw an error In order to test if your FreeNAS server is compatible run the following command:

 ```bash
 grep POPCNT /var/run/dmesg.boot